twhitsn/resume/resume.md

 - Reduced deployment and testing time by 50%, saving hundreds of engineering hours per year, by automating manual steps and improving tooling
 - Automated configuration, reducing the total amount of configuration by thousands of lines and allowing for dynamic container cluster generation
-- Scoped, roadmapped, and successfully managed intern project - ephemeral containers - freeing up computing resources and speeding up development, testing and CI/CD pipeline
+- Scoped, roadmapped, and successfully managed intern project - ephemeral containers - freeing up computing resources and speeding up development, testing, and CI/CD pipeline
 - Developed chaos framework to test high-scale, distributed transaction store against network partitions
 <br>
 <br>